Beryllium-10

 Because beryllium tends to exist in solutions below about pH 5.5 (and rainwater above many industrialized areas can have a pH less than 5), it will dissolve and be transported to the Earth's surface via rainwater.
 As the precipitation quickly becomes more alkaline, beryllium drops out of solution.
-Cosmogenic 10Be thereby accumulates at the soil surface, where its relatively long half-life (1.387 million years) permits a long residence time before decaying to 10B.
+Cosmogenic 10Be thereby accumulates at the soil surface, where its relatively long half-life does not limit its residence time there.

 10Be and its daughter product have been used to examine soil erosion, soil formation from regolith, the development of lateritic soils and the age of ice cores.
 It is also formed in nuclear explosions by a reaction of fast neutrons with 13C in the carbon dioxide in air, and is one of the historical indicators of past activity at nuclear test sites.
 10Be decay is a significant isotope used as a proxy data measure for cosmogenic nuclides to characterize solar and extra-solar attributes of the past from terrestrial samples.

+The rate of production of beryllium-10 depends on the activity of the sun.
+When solar activity is low (low numbers of sunspots and low solar wind), the barrier against cosmic rays that exists beyond the termination shock is weakened (see Cosmic ray#Cosmic-ray flux).
+This means more beryllium-10 is produced, and it can be detected millennia later.
+Beryllium-10 can thus serve as a marker of Miyake events, such as the 774–775 carbon-14 spike.
+There can be an effect on climate (see Homeric Minimum).
+While other cosmogenic isotopes experience similar cycles, the high rate of production, long half-life, and relative immobility in the environment make this most suitable for this purpose.